maxtangli/uniSearch/README.md

 }
 ```

-1 pj-reused prefab: A prefab with UISearcher monobehaviour script attached, which provide SearcherData with user interaction.

-You finished these things in 4 minutes.
-Add by the prior 1 minute, you spent totally 5 minutes to get today's task done.

 ![5 Minutes Result](https://github.com/maxtangli/uniSearch/blob/master/screenshot/image3.jpg)

-You reported your task and ask if any other task to do, but the main programmer replyed as below:
+Finishing today's task in 5 minutes, you reported your work and ask if any other task to do, but the main programmer replyed as below:

 > "You should understand why you are assigned 8 hours for a 5-mintues-task.
 > In our company, the main responsibility for a novice engineer IS NOT to do low-technology-level tasks, which has been almost eliminated by frameworks, libraries and components made by our master engineers!